Frequently Asked Questions

 - How does financial aid work if I study abroad for a quarter?

 You need to reapply for financial aid for each academic year.
-If you are a US citizen or permanent resident, you will need to complete a CSS Profile and FAFSA and provide copies of your parents' W2 forms.
+If you are a US citizen or eligible noncitizen, you will need to complete a CSS Profile and FAFSA and provide copies of your parents' W2 forms.
 If you are an international student, you will need to complete the CSS Profile (online) and International Student Certification of Finances.
 You can find the application requirements, deadlines and links for continuing students on our Applying for Aid web page.

 April 30 is the priority deadline for continuing students to apply for aid for the upcoming academic year.